lucianovk/IA368II/ros2-autodocking/ros2-autodocking.md

 - `bump_threshold`, `control_timeout`, `signal_timeout` for sensing hysteresis

 Edit the script or expose ROS parameters if you need to adjust these at runtime.

+## Remote Override Integration

+When the ROS 2 node publishes wheel commands through the Remote API, the companion [python_controller.py](python_controller.py) caches the most recent pair of wheel speeds in `<robotHandle>leftVel` and `<robotHandle>rightVel` signals.
+Each new update re-arms a *remote override* flag inside the child script: while the flag stays set, the cached values supersede whatever the UI sliders were applying, so the robot keeps following ROS 2 commands even if no fresh signals arrive every cycle.
+Any interaction with the on-screen controls (button press or slider move) clears the flag and restores UI control.
+This hand-off lets you blend scripted ROS behaviour with manual interventions without racing to keep the topic alive.

 ## Testing Tips